 - pancreatic cancer

 The lipase test is commonly ordered when you have one of the health conditions noted above.
 Increases in the level of lipase may signal the worsening of a disease.
-Your doctor can also use the test to evaluate the effectiveness of treatment.
-In the case of pancreatitis, treatment should result in a reduction of lipase levels.
-The lipase test will enable your doctor to monitor treatment effectiveness and outcomes.
+Your doctor can also use the test to find out how effective your treatment plan is.
+Your doctor will be looking for lowered lipase levels if you have pancreatitis.
+The lipase test will help your doctor to monitor treatment effectiveness and outcomes.

 - loss of appetite

-You will need to fast for eight hours before the test is administered.
+You’ll need to fast for eight hours before you get the test.
 Typically, this means that no food or drink, except water, can be taken by mouth after midnight the night before.

 Additionally, you may need to stop taking certain medications or herbal supplements before the test.
 These medications may interfere with the test results.
 Talk to your doctor about your medications.
-Do not stop taking any of your medications before consulting with your doctor.
+Don’t stop taking any of your medications without checking with your doctor first.

 Common medications that may affect the results of the lipase test include: